kkarpieszuk/Editor-Box/readme.txt

 = Is it possible to save draft instead of immediate publishing the post? =

 Yes, you can switch saving mode from Publish to Save draft.
-To do this, mouse over the Publish button and and press Ctrl button.
-Now when you click the button, post will be saved as draft and you will be redirected to the editor in wp-admin area.
+To do this, click on the flip icon on the right side of the Publish button.If you switch to Save draft mode, the post will be saved as draft and you will be redirected to the editor in wp-admin area.
-You can switch the mode back from Save draft to Publish by pressing Ctrl button again.

 = What happens if I do not provide post title? =